 Just remember that 100 percent organic psyllium husk is still the most ideal type of psyllium husk that you should purchase, given its low risk of being sprayed with harmful pesticides, herbicides and chemical fertilizers.
 If you want to take this therapeutically, though consult a doctor or health professional first to determine the psyllium husk dosage that's optimal for your condition.

 Q: What is psyllium husk powder?

 A: Psyllium husk powder comes from the psyllium husk, which is derived from the seeds of a plant called Plantago ovata.
-The plant is most common in India and produces 15,000 tiny and gel-coated seeds.
+The plant is most common in India and produces 15,000 tiny seeds.